Local workers - Field of qualification - All industries

 - A smaller percentage of local workers qualified in the field of Society and Culture (5.1% compared to 8.0%)

-- A smaller percentage of local workers qualified in the field of Health (5.6% compared to 7.7%)
+- A larger percentage of local workers qualified in the field of Not stated or inadequately described (5.0% compared to 2.6%)